 For our research, we collected a number of samples of the corrosion products from the damaged sheet piling.
 Water samples were also taken near these sites.
 Our examination of the water samples showed that all nutrients for growth of MIC-related micro-organisms were present.
 Relatively high numbers of MIC-related microorganisms were detected in all samples.
-At one location, where the sheet piling was in constant contact with water, pitting corrosion characteristic for MIC was clearly identified.
-For the remaining damage, the chemical analysis of the corrosion products showed that biological corrosion was most likely not the primary cause.
+At one location, where the sheet piling was in constant contact with water, pitting corrosion characteristic for MIC corrosion was clearly identified.
+For the remaining damage, the chemical analysis of the corrosion products showed that microbial corrosion was most likely not the primary cause.

 The relatively high number of MIC-related microorganisms in the samples is not unexpected in a humid environment such as an underground car park.
-Nevertheless, based on the analysis results, MIC does not seem to be the main cause of most of the damage.
-However, given the conditions in the parking garage, an increased risk for MIC should be considered in the future in those locations where water continuously comes into contact with the metal.
-This creates oxygen-poor conditions, which are ideal for the occurrence of MIC.
+Nevertheless, based on the analysis results, MIC corrosion does not seem to be the main cause of most of the damage.
+However, given the conditions in the parking garage, an increased risk for MIC corrosion should be considered in the future in those locations where water continuously comes into contact with the metal.
+This creates oxygen-poor conditions, which are ideal for the occurrence of MIC corrosion.
 An additional problem in this parking garage is that the water, which flows along the walls in some places, contains high concentrations of salts.
 This increases the chance of chemical/atmospheric corrosion.